FanaTicks/FanaTicks/README.md

-## Hello, I'm Alexander 👋
+## Hello, I'm Olexandr 👋

 ### About for me:
-Purposeful and highly efficient beginner programmer.
+Purposeful and highly efficient PHP programmer.
+My goal as a programmer is to always learn something new.
-My goal as a programmer is to prepare my technical skills in the field of IT and acquire large baggage of practical application.
-The main goal is to get a place in a large IT company.
-I am a team player, open to adapting to change, and an excellent problem solver.
-Having said that, I can assure you that I will be useful in the IT company.

 I like:
 - 🖥️ coding